 Hence, parents also have the option to apply for the Contributory Parent Visa, where they pay a monetary contribution to the Australian Government just before the grant of their visa.
 The waiting time here is essentially quicker than the standard parent visa.

-As the contribution can be signification, the Australian Immigration has also made provisions for a staggered pathway for parent visa.
+As the contribution can be significant, the Australian Immigration has also made provisions for a staggered pathway for parent visa.
 For example, parents will apply for a Temporary Parent Visa under the Contributory pathway and pay a lesser contribution, and within two (2) years, they will then apply for Permanent Residency which is also when they pay for the balance of the contribution.
 The cost will end up to the slightly higher in the staggered pathway, however the benefit is that the applicants and their sponsor can stagger the cost.

 The laws around where and when to apply for a parent visa can be complicated.
 If you are interested in applying for this visa, please contact us for advice as to the best pathway that would suit your situation and financial position.